lunfardo314/proxima/docs/proxi.md

 with another name, say `proxi2.yaml`, we have to specify it explicitly in the command line with flag `-c` and profile file mame without extension, for example `proxi node balance -c proxi2`.

-`proxi` commands has a form `proxi <cmd group> <other args and flags>`, where `<cmd group>` is one of the following:
+`proxi` commands has a form `proxi <cmd group> <subcommand> <args and flags>`, where `<cmd group>` is one of the following:

-* `proxi init` for admin commands, for example the ones needed to start a node
+* `proxi init` is for admin subcommands, for initialization of the database. config profiles and similar
-* `proxi db`  for commands which access multi-state database directly.
-They all will fail if node is running
+* `proxi db`  for admin subcommands which access multi-state database directly.
+They will all fail if node is running
+* `proxi snapshot` for subcommands related to snapshots
+* `proxi gen` helper subcommands which needs generation of private keys (only for testing!) used in genesis, hostIDs and wallets.
-* `proxi node` for commands which access node via API.
-They all require configuration profile and a running node
+* `proxi node` many subcommands which accesses node via API.
+They all require configuration profile and an endpoint in the running node
-* `proxi gen` generating privare keys (only for testing!)

 ### 1. Create configuration profile and the wallet

-The command `proxi init wallet` generates private key from the provided seed and system randomness.
+The command `proxi init wallet` asks for entropy and generates private key from the provided seed and system randomness.
 It also creates configuration profile `proxi.yaml`.

 The file will contain something like this (with comments):